Is there still discrimination linked to rules?

-Discrimination is "the act of distinguishing and treating someone or some group differently (usually worse) from the rest of the community or from another person".
-In France today, periods is - for most people - no longer a taboo subject.
+Discrimination is the "act of distinguishing and treating someone or a group differently (usually worse) from the rest of the community or from another person".
+In France today, rules are - for most people - no longer a taboo subject.
 But this doesn't apply everywhere, and there is still discrimination against menstruating people.

-In many parts of the world, access to sanitary protection, or simply to safe toilets and clean water for example, is very complicated for women.
-For some women, sanitary protection is not only financially unaffordable, but also due to cultural and religious norms in certain countries.
+In many parts of the world, access to sanitary protection, or simply to safe toilets and clean water, for example, is very complicated for women.
+Hygienic protection is sometimes unaffordable for some women from a financial point of view, but also because of cultural and religious norms in some countries.

-In addition to the fact that some women have no access to sanitary protection at all, there are still inconsistencies and inequalities regarding laccess to menstrual protection, even in so-called "developed" countries.
-For example, the tax rate for sanitary protection is the same as, or even higher than, that for non-essential products.
+In addition to the fact that some women have no access to sanitary protection at all, there are still inconsistencies and inequalities in access to menstrual protection, even in so-called "developed" countries.
+For example, the tax rate on sanitary protection is the same as, or even higher than, that on non-essential products.
 This sends out the message that sanitary protection is superfluous.

-Discrimination also bears witness to the taboo that persists around periods.
-In some countries, periods is still seen as something dirty and shameful.
-For example, in certain rural areas of Nepal, when women have periods, they are forced to isolate themselves, to live separately from men, because it's "women's business" that doesn't concern them.
+Discrimination also reflects the taboo that persists around menstruation.
+In some countries, menstruation is still seen as something dirty and shameful.
+For example, in some rural areas of Nepal, when women menstruate, they are forced to isolate themselves and live apart from men, because it's "women's business" and doesn't concern them.
 In addition to isolation, there are numerous restrictions on women during their cycles: for example, they are forbidden to touch food or enter sacred places.

-In addition to humiliating women and reinforcing the taboo surrounding menstruation, this phenomenon of isolation reinforces the illiteracy rate among young girls, who are therefore forced to miss around a week of classes a month.
+In addition to humiliating women and reinforcing the taboo that surrounds menstruation, this phenomenon of isolation reinforces the illiteracy rate among young girls, who are therefore forced to miss around a week of school every month.

-Another form of discrimination that can occur is the infringement of fundamental rights.
-Indeed, in some countries and due to certain cultural and religious norms that persist, young women when they have their periods are subjected to sexual violence or forced marriage.
-Indeed, menarche (i.e. the start of periods) is perceived in some countries as the sign that women are ready to be married or sexually active.
+Another form of discrimination is the infringement of fundamental rights.
+In fact, in some countries and due to certain cultural and religious norms that persist, young women who menstruate are subjected to sexual violence or forced marriage.
+Indeed, menarche (i.e. the onset of menstruation) is perceived in some countries as the sign that women are ready to be married or to be sexually active.
 They are therefore exposed to abuse.

 Some women may resort to paid sex in order to pay for sanitary protection.